negrt/LabRoomDataBaseAPI28/README.md

 * Mark a class (create a SQL table) with @Entity, @Primarykey, etc.

 # Description and Image
 This application has the ability to add person data to a database.
 Keeps data persistent using room database and data access object.
 Data is binded to a recyclerview.
+Primary key Int Id auto increments.

 ## Images